 On Christmas Eve, Martin left work and drove straight to church for the midnight service.
 He noticed as he began to remove his coat that he was having difficulty raising his arm; he was also having trouble breathing.
 After his breathing did not return to normal within a few minutes, an ambulance was called and Martin was taken to the local emergency room.
 Hospital staff performed a CAT scan and discovered multiple blood clots in both of his lungs.
 Martin’s condition was deteriorating rapidly, as the blockages were preventing his body from getting oxygen, and the decision was made to transport Martin by ambulance to University of Maryland Medical Center (UMMC) for specialized care and treatment.

-On Christmas Day, Murtaza Dawood, MD, performed a pulmonary embolectomy to remove the clots in Martin’s lungs.
+On Christmas Day, Martin underwent a pulmonary embolectomy to remove the clots in Martin’s lungs.
 A post-surgical ultrasound showed blood clots in the deep veins of Martin’s legs.
-As a result, Dawood also placed a filter in Martin’s vena cava, a large vein that carries blood to the heart, to prevent any further blood clots from entering his chest cavity.
+As a result, a filter was also placed in Martin’s vena cava, a large vein that carries blood to the heart, to prevent any further blood clots from entering his chest cavity.
 The procedure went well, and Martin’s hospital stay totaled only five days.